csnazell/plant-model/docs/models/clock/clock-model.md

 end
 ```

+The differential equations defined in `behaviour()` are purely illustrative an do not represent any meaningful model of circadian behaviour.

 ### Using Your Model
 To use your new clock model, include the clock model file & import its module into the REPL or your script.
 You can then follow the same steps as per the example in the README but substituting your module `ExperimentalClock` for `Clocks.F2014.COP1.`.